 This is a conversation between PGC founder Dena Evans and a High School Player.
-What a great conversation about between coach and player
+What a great conversation about between coach and player.
+It touches on the death, or end, of a basketball season.

 I’m writing to share with you some feelings I’ve been having since my season came to an end.
 I am hoping that you will have some insights or thoughts to pass along to me.